- Common Questions

 flutter create --androidx -t <project-type> <new-project-path>

-.android directory, add the following
+.android directory, add the following line to

 module: ... androidX: true // Add this line.